San Jose State Spartans football: All-Americans

-As of 2022, SJSU has produced over 90 All-America team members, including seven first-team selections, 20 second- and third-team selections, and over 65 honorable mentions.
+As of 2024, SJSU has produced over 99 All-America team members, including nine first-team selections, 25 second-team and third-team selections, and over 65 honorable mentions.
+As of 2024, Nick Nash became the first Spartan player to ever earn both consensus and unanimous All-American honors.

+Unanimous selections are indicated by a double asterisk (**) beside their name.

 Note: List below does not include honorable mention selections.

 Pro Football Hall of Fame

 Two former SJSU players have been inducted into the Pro Football Hall of Fame.
 Bill Walsh attended San Jose State, where he played quarterback from 1953 to 1955.
 He went on to win three Super Bowls as the head coach of the San Francisco 49ers.

 Dick Vermeil played for San Jose State as a backup quarterback before graduating in 1959 with a master's degree.
 Vermeil later won Super Bowl XXXIV in 1999 as the head coach of the St. Louis Rams.

 College Football Hall of Fame

 Two former SJSU players have been inducted into the College Football Hall of Fame.
 Willie Heston attended San Jose State, where he played halfback from 1898 to 1900 before transferring to the University of Michigan.
 Heston has been named one of the greatest halfbacks in college football history.

 Terry Donahue was a freshman walk-on defensive tackle for one year at San Jose State before transferring to UCLA.
 Donahue was inducted into the College Football Hall of Fame for his contributions as the head coach at UCLA.

 Two former San Jose State coaches are also enshrined in the College Football Hall of Fame, mostly for their contributions while coaching at other schools.
 Pop Warner led his teams to a combined four national championships while serving as the head coach at Pitt and Stanford.

-John Ralston led Stanford to multiple Rose Bowl victories before taking over as the head coach at SJSU from 1993–1996.
+John Ralston led Stanford to multiple Rose Bowl victories before taking over as the head coach at SJSU from 1993 to 1996.
 Ralston was inducted into the College Football Hall of Fame as a coach in 1992.